Sandra Halling, The Data Mavens founder and principal consultant.

 Allow me to paint a picture:

 I can be unpacking groceries and will automatically categorize items, spot what’s missing, confirm details, and hand off the final state in two minutes.
-“Here are the snacks, this is off-limits, they were out of your favorite thing so I got the next best instead.”

 That's assessment, taxonomy, gaps, assumptions, clarifications, shared context, and closing the loop.